 What City Has the Lowest Cost of Living in Oklahoma?

 Muskogee has the lowest cost of living in Oklahoma.
 A city with a population of around 37,000, Muskogee is less than an hour’s drive southeast of Tulsa and sits on the banks of the Arkansas River.
-It has the lowest housing, grocery, and health care costs in the state.
+It has the lowest housing and health care costs in the state.

 Oklahoma City is the capital of Oklahoma.
 The city is equidistant between New York City and Los Angeles, and has the largest population in the state.
 It also has the third-largest land mass of any city in the country.
-This big city, dubbed “the Big Friendly,” has the third-lowest cost of living in Oklahoma and attracts all types; its population saw double-digit growth in 2020.
+This big city, dubbed “the Big Friendly,” has the second-lowest cost of living in Oklahoma and attracts all types; its population is around 688,000.

 SoFi Home Loans